InfinityVM/InfinityVM/book/src/integration/README.md

 # Building with InfinityVM

 InfinityVM enables developers to use expressive offchain compute alongside the EVM to create new types of applications.
 This section discusses key concepts for building an app with InfinityVM.

 ## Overview

-The InfinityVM coprocessor allows developers to run a zkVM program with any set of inputs and then use the results onchain.
-A zkVM program is written in a language that compiles down to RISC-V (most commonly Rust).
-It accepts any inputs, runs some compute using these inputs, and then returns the result.
+The InfinityVM coprocessor allows developers to run offchain compute to supplement or entirely replace their smart contract applications.

+To make this safe and efficient, we utilize zkVMs.
+A zkVM program is written in a language that compiles down to RISC-V. It accepts any inputs, runs some compute using these inputs, and then returns the result.
+A zk proof can then be generated to prove the correctness of this execution, enabling anyone to cheaply verify this offchain work.

 The high-level flow looks like this: